openedx/docs.openedx.org/source/developers/references/glossary.rst

       See also :term:`Course Navigation Pane`.

+.. _V:

    VBR

       Variable bit rate.
 The bit rate is the number of bits per second that are processed or transferred.
 A variable bit rate allows the bit rate to change according to the complexity of the media segment.

-   vertical
+   Vertical

       See :term:`Unit`.

-   video component
+   Video component

       A component that you can use to add recorded videos to your course.

-      For more information, see `partnercoursestaff:Working with Video Components`.

-   whitelist

-      In edX courses, a whitelist is a list of learners who are being provided with a particular privilege.
-For example, whitelisted learners can be specified as being eligible to receive a certificate in a course, regardless of whether they would otherwise have qualified based on their grade.

-      In the grade report for a course, whitelisted learners have a value of "Yes" in the Certificate Eligible column, regardless of the grades they attained.
-For information about the grade report, see `partnercoursestaff:Interpret the Grade Report`.
+.. _W:

    wiki

       The page in each Open edX course that allows both learners and members of the course team to add, modify, or delete content.
 Learners can use the wiki to share links, notes, and other helpful information with each other.

-For more information, see `partnercoursestaff:Course_Wiki`.
+.. _X:

    XBlock